ariftabakoglu/FoursquareClone-Parse/README.md

 # FoursquareClone-Parse
--It was made using Parse. -User registration/login operations. -MapView -TableView -PHPhoto
+-It was made using Parse.
+-User registration/login operations.
+-MapView, TableView, PHPhoto
+-Saving a venue or location with an admin account.

 ## Screenshots